What Should I Do If I’m Failing a Class?

 • How close (or far) you are from passing

-• Which assignments are pulling your grade down
+• Which assignments are dragging you down

 2. Communicate with Your Teacher

-• Make up missing assignments
+• Making up missed assignments

-• Get feedback on where you're struggling
+• Feedback on where you’re struggling

 3. Set a Clear Grade Goal